Yiddishist movement: Legacy

 The conference ultimately only had a symbolic value, but marked a high point of developing Yiddish culture, increasing its prestige.
 It did not lead directly to any of the subsequent organizations that promoted Yiddishism, such as the Central Yiddish School Organization in 1921, YIVO in 1925, and the post-Holocaust Congress for Jewish Culture in 1948, but laid the groundwork for them.
 Hillel Zeitlin, Reuben Brainin, and Morris Rosenfeld criticized it, Ahad Ha'am ridiculed the conference as a "Purim spectacle".
 However, Shmuel Niger and Israel Isidor Elyashev considered it a historic achievement.

 Modern scholarly assessment varies, with Philip Kutner noting the conference was a failure, but also held that it legitimized what was until then "a language of the streets".
 Emanuel Goldsmith stated in an interview with Jewish Currents that the conference put not Yiddish, but Yiddishism, "on the map": the idea to preserve, sustain, develop, and encourage culture in the language.
 Ruth Kaswan wrote that the conference "was a landmark occasion in the rise of Jewish consciousness and liberation...[and] a declaration of solidarity with the Jewish masses that was by definition a revolutionary act."
 She cited the creation of a school system, and an almost parallel state within the states of Eastern Europe, during the interbellum, as well as a "sense of pride and identity".

 According to professor Iosif Vaisman, the conference also increased the prominence of the city of Czernowitz, and inspired similar conferences for Hebrew and Catalan.
 He also noted that it led to the creation of secular Jewish schools, teaching of the grammar and literature, as well as an increase in Yiddish writers and books.
 He contends that it helped develop the Bund movement, and discussions on the rights of minorities even influenced the Treaty of Versailles.

 The conference was commemorated nearly every decade since it was held, notably in 1928.
 A fiftieth anniversary gathering was held in Montreal.
 Gatherings were held around the world for the 100th anniversary, in La Jolla, California, Czernowitz itself, and at York University in Toronto where a conference was held on April 13–14, 2008, titled "Czernowitz at 100: The First Yiddish Language Conference in Historical Perspective".

-The conference card of an attendee.